-Master of Arts in Youth Ministry
+Master of Arts in Youth and Family Ministry

-Master of Arts in Youth Ministry (MAYM)
+Master of Arts in Youth and Family Ministry (MAYM)

 Since 1889, Howard Payne University has been training men and women who have sensed God’s calling to vocational ministry.
-The Master of Arts in Youth Ministry is designed to provide preparation for those who will minister to teenagers and their families through the local church and other related ministries.
+The Master of Arts in Youth and Family Ministry is designed to provide preparation for those who will minister to teenagers and their families through the local church and other related ministries.
 The curriculum contains a combination of courses that emphasize biblical, theological and practical application.
 The 42-hour, non-thesis program is designed to work with the schedules of those serving away from the Brownwood area.

-Howard Payne’s Master of Arts in Youth Ministry program does not have a housing requirement.
+Howard Payne’s Master of Arts in Youth and Family Ministry program does not have a housing requirement.
 Our unique non-residency program allows students to complete internships in lieu of a thesis, while continuing to minister right where they are.

 MODULAR CLASS FORMAT